 Note (i): Acoustic orientation is permitted before, during and after each attempt.
-Athletes may only receive guidance other than acoustic orientation from the assistant(s) after the officials have determined whether or not the attempt was a valid one.
+Once an attempt has begun, only acoustic orientation is allowed by the assistant(s) until after the officials have determined whether or not the attempt was a valid one.